 PDSA Improvement cycle graphic from my book – Management Matters

 An organization using PDSA well will turn the PDSA cycle several times on any topic and do so quickly.
 In a 3 month period turning it 5 times might be good.
 Often those organizations that struggle will only turn it once (if they are lucky and even reach the study stage).
 The biggest reason for effective PDSA cycles taking a bit longer is wanting more data than 2 weeks provides.
 Still it is better to turn it several times will less data – allowing yourself to learn and adjust than taking one long turn.

 The plan stage may well take 80% (or even more) of the effort on the first turn of the PDSA cycle in a new series.
-The Do stage may well take 80% of of the time – it usually doesn’t take much effort (to just collect a bit of extra data) but it may take time for that data to be ready to collect.
+The do stage may well take 80% of of the time (when you look at the whole process, multiple turns through the PDSA cycle) – it usually doesn’t take much effort (to just collect a bit of extra data) but it may take time for that data to be ready to collect.
 In the 2nd, 3rd… turns of the PDSA cycle the Plan stage often takes very little time.
 Basically you are just adjusting a bit from the first time and then moving forward to gather more data.
 Occasionally you may learn you missed some very important ideas up front; then the plan stage may again take some time (normally if you radically change your plans).

 Remember to think of Do as doing-the-experiment.
 If you are “doing” a bunch of work (not running an experiment and collecting data) that probably isn’t “do” in the PDSA sense.

 When doing a DOE we select factors with levels to induce purposely changes in the response variable.
 Do we want the response variable to move within the specs of the customers?
 Or it doesn’t matter since we are learning about the process?